isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    }

 In this example each class has its own restriction.
-Only clients that belong to class "a-devices" will be able to use subnet 192.0.2.0/26 and only clients belonging to "b-devices" will be able to use subnet 10.0.0.0/24.
+Only clients that belong to class `"a-devices"` are able to use subnet 192.0.2.0/26 and only clients belonging to `"b-devices"` are able to use subnet 10.0.0.0/24.
 Care should be taken not to define too-restrictive classification rules, as clients that are unable to use any subnets will be refused service.
 However, this may be a desired outcome if one wishes